kristjanjansen/eden/README.md

     Live demo of graph generation: https://observablehq.com/@tmcw/elk

-3. The enriched graph data is passed to `<GraphLayoutHtml>` component that interprets the data and renders out an hybrid layout using SVG and HTML.
+3. The enriched graph data is passed to `<GraphLayoutHtml>` component that interprets the data and renders out a hybrid layout using SVG and HTML.

 4. In `<GraphLayoutHtml>`, edges of the graph are rendered as SVG lines: the the path coordinates of each edge are passed to the `generateLine()` function (found in `./src/utils.js`) that is based on `d3.line()` SVG path generator.

-    Line coordinates are going through an addtional `d3.curveCardinal()` smoothening function with `tension` parameter that adjust the lines to be less "boxy".
+    Line coordinates are going through an additional `d3.curveCardinal()` smoothening function with a `tension` parameter that adjusts the lines to be less "boxy".

     See more about d3 line functions here https://github.com/d3/d3-shape#lines